iacallejas/belize-sdg/README.md

-# Google Earth Engine and R Coral Vulnerability Toolkit
+# Google Earth Engine and RStudio Coral Vulnerability Toolkit
 A workflow for Aqua MODIS-derived water clarity and sea surface temperature for Belize Marine Protected Areas in Google Earth Engine and RStudio.

 # Citation